As promised, our brand-new YouTube channel is here! Join Us

 Province Average Yearly Wage Monthly Salary After Tax

 The table below lists the minimum wage for adult workers in Canada's largest provinces, together with the resulting yearly earnings calculated for a full-time working week of 40 hours.
 These figures represent gross income, since minimum wage workers are still subject to income tax and other deductions.
-For example, our calculator estimates a monthly net income of $2,228 for an annual salary of $32,240 in Ontario ($15.50 hourly rate).
+For a more comprehensive view of the minimum wage across different provinces and how they are taxed, check our Minimum Wage in Canada by Province article.

 Source: Government of Canada, Minimum Wage Rates